Loops in exceptional field theory: Concluding comments

 \subsection{1/4-BPS states and renormalisation}

 Because the $R^4$ type supersymmetric invariant can only be written as a superspace integral over sixteen fermionic coordinates in the linearised approximation \cite{Howe:1981xy}, it follows that $R^4$ is subject to a non-renormalisation theorem, such that only $\tfrac12$-BPS states can contribute to it \cite{Green:1997tv}.
 More precisely, it is known that the Fourier support of the $R^4$ threshold function in string theory only includes $\tfrac12$-BPS instanton charges \cite{Obers:1999um,Green:2011vz}.
 This is a consequence of supersymmetry, through the differential equation that the threshold function must satisfy in order for this coupling to extend to a supersymmetry invariant \cite{Bossard:2014lra}.
 It is therefore expected that only $\tfrac12$-BPS solitons can contribute to the threshold function $\cE_\gra{0}{0}$, explaining that the exceptional field theory amplitude we computed at 1-loop provides the exact result.
 On the contrary, the $\nabla^4 R^4$ threshold function is known to admit $\tfrac14$-BPS states contributions \cite{Green:2011vz}, and one does not expect the $\tfrac14$-BPS soliton contributions to cancel.
 Nonetheless, it appears that the 1-loop and the 2-loop amplitudes we have computed contain the exact $\nabla^4 R^4$ and $\nabla^6 R^4$ threshold functions in string theory, while the second also receives $\tfrac18$-BPS states contributions.
-Although this could be a consequence of the strong constraints implied by supersymmetry on these coupling, it is tempting to extend the analysis further and define the exceptional field theory amplitude on its own right.
+This, however, might be a consequence of the strong constraints implied by supersymmetry on these couplings, in general one does expect $\tfrac14$-BPS and $\tfrac18$-BPS to be included in exceptional field theory for a consistent and gauge invariant formulation as discussed in section~\ref{sec:FT}.

 The fact that the one-loop exceptional field theory $R^4$ coupling is finite is a consequence of the property that it includes all M-theory state contributions, and as such should be free of any divergence.
 On the other-hand, the one-loop contributions to higher derivative threshold functions does not include all the M-theory states in the loop, and one finds indeed that the corresponding contribution diverge in various dimensions.
 In particular, the $\nabla^4 R^4$ threshold function then diverges in seven and in six dimensions.
 It is expected that the contribution from the $\tfrac14$-BPS states in M-theory should compensate precisely this divergence in an appropriate regularisation scheme.
 However, we verified in appendix \ref{1/4BPSEpstein} that the naive formula one could write for a candidate function obtained as a lattice sum over $\tfrac14$-BPS charges admit singularities at finite moduli, and it is yet unclear how such a sum could cancel the divergent Eisenstein series contribution we obtained in this paper.
 We shall nonetheless assume that this happens through some mechanism that remains to be clarified.